May 28, 2026

 an example of a quiz email capture page design that lets users skip data collection to see results.

-PrivateGym has a prominent “Skip and See Results” button to reduce drop-off.
+PrivateGym uses a prominent “Skip and See Results” button to reduce quiz abandonment and keep shoppers moving through the experience.

 5. Don’t Lose Visitor Data